andresgalante/andresgalante.github.io/_posts/2015-09-17-font-paring.markdown

 Bruno asked.

-So, if you really want to get into font paring and you don't wan't study typography for years, copy from someone else.
+So, if you really want to get into font paring and you don't wan't study typography for years: copy from someone else.

 Typekit has an excellent [gallery](https://typekit.com/gallery) to get "inspired".